 In order to qualify for a VA loan, a modular home must be attached to a permanent foundation.
 The home must also have been built according to HUD guidelines or receive certification from the state in which it was constructed.

 Obtaining a VA construction loan is possible, but definitely tricky.
 Builders, plans and building sites must be VA-approved.
 Three different inspections are required.
 Builders must provide at least a one-year warranty on homes that are built.
 Yikes.

-It’s not tough to see why most lenders shy away from VA construction loans.
+It’s easy to see why most lenders shy away from VA construction loans.
 New construction loans involve lots of red tape and numerous complications can develop.

 If your buyer can’t locate a lender willing to issue a VA construction loan, consider recommending these two alternatives:

-Vacant land is a no-no for VA financing.
-You can't use a VA loan to purchase a plot of land, even if you plan to put a home on it one day.
-There would need to be a home in the immediate mix.
+Vacant land is not eligible for VA financing.
+You can't use a VA loan to purchase a plot of land, even if you plan to put a home on it in the future.